Leef-Snake/YATM/README.md

 You can either type "show stats" or just "stats".

 ## Teleport
-You can teleport a player without leaving the terminal.
+You can teleport a player without leaving the terminal.<br />
-Both "tp" and "teleport" work for this.
+Both "tp" and "teleport" work for this.<br />
 Sending "tp [playername]" or "teleport [playername]" will switch the camera view and teleport the specific player.